 The Ocean Transition: What to Learn from System Transitions

-The authors for this paper are: Mark Swilling, Mary Ruckelshaus, Tanya Brodie Rudolph, Eddie H. Allison, Stefan Gelcich, Philile Mbatha and Henrik Österblom.
+The lead authors of this paper are Mark Swilling, Mary Ruckelshaus and Tanya Brodie Rudolph.
+Contributing authors include Eddie H. Allison, Stefan Gelcich, Philile Mbatha and Henrik Österblom.

-Featured in this event were Peter Thomson, United Nations Secretary General’s Special Envoy for the Ocean, who delivered opening remarks, as well as Norway’s Special Envoy for the Ocean and Ocean Panel Sherpa Vidar Helgesen; Ocean Panel Expert Group Co-Chair Jane Lubchenco, PhD., Oregon State University; and Blue Paper co-lead author Mary Ruckelshaus, Director, Natural Capital Project and Consulting Professor, Stanford University.
-The event was moderated by Andrew Steer, WRI’s President and CEO.
+Featured in this event were Peter Thomson, the UN Secretary-General’s Special Envoy for the Ocean, who delivered opening remarks, as well as Norway’s Special Envoy for the Ocean and Ocean Panel Sherpa Vidar Helgesen; Ocean Panel Expert Group Co-chair Jane Lubchenco; and Blue Paper author Mary Ruckelshaus, Director of the Natural Capital Project and Consulting Professor at Stanford University.
+The event was moderated by Andrew Steer, WRI’s President and Chief Executive Officer.

-The webinar was featured in the WRI Podcast ‘Seeing the Ocean as a Solution, Not a Victim'.
+The webinar was featured in a WRI podcast ‘Seeing the Ocean as a Solution, Not a Victim'.

-An adapted version of the Blue Paper was published by Nature Communications 'A transition to sustainable ocean governance' on 17th July 2020.
+An adapted version of this Blue Paper was published in Nature Communications on 17 July 2020 under the title 'A Transition to Sustainable Ocean Governance.